faisalabuzaid/new-reading/read4.md

 - Arithmatics Operators: Mathmatical Operators like addition, subtraction and division
 - Logic Operators: Which has one value from the two values True or False
+- String Operator: There is just one string operator: the+ symbol.
+It is used to join the strings on either side of it.